 There are about 35,000 known spider species, although scientists estimate that there may be about 180,000 species in the world.
-About 2,000 of these inhabit the U.S., but only a few of those spider species build elaborate webs.
+About 2,000 of these inhabit the United States, but only a few of those spider species build elaborate webs.

-- Spider webs are built from silk, which is produced within the body of the spider and pulled out of two openings, or spinnerets, with the spider's hind legs.
+Spider webs are built from silk, which is produced within the body of the spider and pulled out of two openings—spinnerets—with the spider's hind legs.

-- Non-sticky silk, or dragline silk.
-Used to strengthen and the provide structural support of the web onto which the viscid silk is woven, this silk is stiff and dry.
+- Non-sticky silk or dragline silk.
+Used to strengthen and provide structural support of the web onto which the viscid silk is woven, this silk is stiff and dry.

-- The strength of a web is dependent on the strength of the spun silk, but also on the web's design itself.
+The strength of a web is dependent not only on the strength of the spun silk but also on the web's design itself.

-- to travel, or "balloon," from one place to another.
+- Travel or "balloon" from one place to another.

-- as protection at the entrances of their dwellings.
+- Protection at the entrances of their dwellings.